 top of page

-Ethics of Publication
+Ethics and Guidelines of Publication

 Philosophia commits itself to the highest ethical standards in research and academic publication.
 It is guided by the following principles: